atrijit/complete_ML_pipeline_real_time_data_injestion_and_inference_open/README.md

 Disclaimer:

-1. This is an independent project where personal resources are used.
+1. This is an independent personal work where personal resources are used.
 2. Gen AI tools are also leveraged

 Architecture :